 - Not Active

-Justin Wilson was a racing driver from the United Kingdom who died from head injuries sustained during the IndyCar race at Pocono Raceway in August 2015, at the age 37.
+Justin Wilson was a racing driver from England who died from head injuries sustained during the IndyCar race at Pocono Raceway in August 2015, at the age 37.

 Justin Boyd Wilson was born on July 31, 1978, in Sheffield, South Yorkshire, but spent his childhood in a nearby small village.
 When he was nine years old, Wilson started to race kart.
 After many years spent in kart racing, he moved to Formula Vauxhall.
 In 1998, he was spotted by many by many after winning the title in the first season of Formula Palmer Audi championship.